 Mitochondrial DNA Packaging and Transcription

-Human mitochondria has its own DNA, called mtDNA.
-Although it encodes just a small number of genes (13 proteins, 2 rRNA, 22 tRNA), they are all critical for oxydative phosphorylation.
-Mitochondrial transcription involves three primary proteins, TFAM (Mitochondrial Transcription Factor A), POLRMT (Mitochondrial RNA Polymerase), and TFB2M (Mitochondrial Transcription Factor B2).
-TFAM is particularly interesting because it bends mtDNA at almost 180 degree when binding to mtDNA.
-Binding of TFAM to two specific sites on mtDNA (called LSP and HSP promoters) initiates recruitment of POLRMT and transcription.
-Remarkably, TFAM can also bind to mtDNA nonspecifically and the subsequent DNA bending plays the role of tightly packing mtDNA in similar fashion as histone proteins condense nuclear DNA into nucleosomes.
+Human mitochondria have their own DNA, called mtDNA.
+Although it encodes only a small number of genes (13 proteins, 2 rRNAs, 22 tRNAs), they are all critical for oxidative phosphorylation.
+Mitochondrial transcription involves three primary proteins: TFAM (Mitochondrial Transcription Factor A), POLRMT (Mitochondrial RNA Polymerase), and TFB2M (Mitochondrial Transcription Factor B2).
+TFAM is particularly interesting because it bends mtDNA by almost 180 degrees upon binding.
+The binding of TFAM to two specific sites on mtDNA (called LSP and HSP promoters) initiates the recruitment of POLRMT and transcription.
+Remarkably, TFAM can also bind to mtDNA nonspecifically, and the subsequent DNA bending tightly packs mtDNA, similar to how histone proteins condense nuclear DNA into nucleosomes.
 However, the nonspecific interaction does not incur transcription.
 We are trying to understand the molecular details of specific vs nonspecific interactions between TFAM and mtDNA using single-molecule methods.
-This work is in progress in collaboration with Smita Patel laboratory at Rutgers.
+This work is in progress in collaboration with the Smita Patel laboratory at Rutgers.

 Innate Immune Response